itpastorn/programmering-1-med-js/javascript-quirks.markdown

 ## Tip: Be strict and use lint tools ##

-TODO
+ECMAScript 5 introduced a very helpful strict mode.
+In that mode some error prone parts of JS are verboten.
+To get into strict mode, just put this pragma in your script;

     "use strict";

+Older browsers will just treat it as text and ignore it.

-But do not "use strict" in the global scoop since that may destroy imported scripts that are not strict mode proof.
+But do not "use strict" in the *global scope* since that may destroy imported scripts that are not strict mode proof.

-One more reason to use a self executing anonymous function.
+One more reason to use a *self executing anonymous function*.
 (See below.)

 [MDN documentation about strict mode](https://developer.mozilla.org/en/JavaScript/Strict_mode/)_

-JSHint
+### JSHint

 Check your code using [JSHint](http://www.jshint.com/)!
 (A slightly better JSLint)